-The House of Gilliard has equipped its production site with two Variable Speed Drive (VSD) compressors and a nitrogen generator.
-Thanks to this installation, the wine house has on-site nitrogen and does no longer need to purchase nitrogen in cylinders.
-The advantages are obvious: the Gilliard house saves time, money and energy thanks to its on-site nitrogen.
+Maison Gilliard has equipped its production site with two Variable Speed Drive (VSD) compressors and a nitrogen generator.
+Thanks to this installation, the winery has on-site nitrogen and no longer needs to purchase nitrogen in cylinders.
+The advantages are obvious: Maison Gilliard saves time, money and energy thanks to its on-site nitrogen generation solution.

-Cultivating grapes, harvesting and wine making: the delicate process of producing wine always ends in bottling, which requires compressed air and nitrogen.
+Cultivating grapes, harvesting and wine making: the delicate process of producing wine almost always ends in bottling, which requires compressed air and nitrogen.
 The compressed air powers various tools like valves, which are vital when handling liquids.
-It is much less known that also nitrogen is used, for two different processes.
-First, nitrogen forces the oxygen from the empty bottles and second, it helps to remove carbon dioxide before capping the bottle.
+It is much less known that nitrogen also plays a part, for two different processes relating to bottling.
+First, nitrogen is used to force oxygen out from the empty bottles and second, it blankets the filled bottle, helping remove oxidants before capping.

 In the past, Maison Gilliard bought bottled nitrogen for their production processes.
 Now that the winery works with a nitrogen generator connected to a VSD compressor, the company saves time, money and lots of energy.

 “We estimate that we save 10 000 Swiss Francs (about £7500) annually on energy costs alone.
 And we also save on the administration and handling of replacing the bottles and the storage of those nitrogen cylinders.”

 At Maison Gilliard, compressed air is mainly for bottling, labelling and sealing bottles.

 “All machines in our plant require compressed air, from the depalletiser to the labelling machine”

 Most of the compressed air however, is used to operate the large presses of 10 000 litres.
 Because in wine production the compressed air demand fluctuates enormously, Atlas Copco's VSD compressors are perfect to adapt the air flow to the demand at any time.